 To reverse the effects of "oversitting" and relieve the pain that often results, you have to find ways to increase your flexibility and mobility.
 In a nutshell, you need to move more!
 A simple and effective way to move more—and in the right ways—is to practice yoga.
 Yoga is one of the best ways to counterbalance the adverse effects of constant sitting.

-For desk jockeys, spending just 5-7 minutes practicing yoga every couple of hours will make a huge difference in how your body feels throughout the day.
+For desk jockeys, spending just 5-7 minutes practicing office yoga every couple of hours will make a huge difference in how your body feels throughout the day.
+As an added perk, even a short stretch session can serve as a mini meditation and lower stress levels.

-The yoga poses below focus on those muscles that are most impacted by sitting: the chest, upper back, hamstrings, hip flexors, and glutes.
+The yoga poses below focus on those muscles that are most impacted by sitting in chairs: the chest, upper back, hamstrings, hip flexors, and glutes.
+They can be done at or near your desk—you don't even need a mat.
+If you work in a cramped office, find a hallway, breakroom, or seldom-used area to turn into your yoga studio.

 6 Yoga Poses for Desk Jockeys

 Start facing the wall.
 Place your right forearm on the wall with your right hand in line with your right elbow.
 Your right elbow should be even with your right shoulder and make a 90-degree angle.
 Your upper arm should be parallel to the floor.
-Relax your right shoulder toward the wall, and turn to the left.
+Relax your right shoulder toward the wall, then turn to the left to stretch the other side.

+In addition to stretching your spine, this simple yoga pose also relieves stress.
 Start with your feet hip-distance apart.
-Fold forward, and reach your hands toward the ground.
+Fold forward and reach your hands toward the ground.
 Rock your weight toward the center of each foot as you shift your tailbone up.

 Start on your hands and knees with your hands shoulder-width apart and your knees under your hips.
 Tuck your toes, and lift your hips so your arms are extended and your hips are in the air.
 Try to push your heels toward the ground.
 Don't worry if your legs aren't perfectly straight.

-You can do this pose standing or sitting.
-Pick up your right leg, and place your right ankle on your left knee.
+You can do this office yoga pose standing or seated at your desk.
+It relieves tightness in the glutes and legs, easing tension in the spine.
+Pick up your right leg and place your right ankle on your left knee.
 Draw your hips back and down, and fold your upper body forward.

 Take a Yoga Break

-Try these yoga poses every couple of hours.
-Instead of a coffee or cigarette break, take a yoga break!
+Try these office yoga poses every couple of hours.
+Instead of a coffee or cigarette break, get out of your chair and take a yoga break!
 Aside from helping your pain, a yoga break is a great way to re-energize and refocus during your workday.

 Consistent attention to your body and how it moves will not only help relieve the pain you feel, but may help you stay productive and happy at work.